 Coordination of Services: Assist clients in accessing the necessary services, such as medical care and career training, related to their disability and assistive technology needs.

-Advocacy: Advocate for the client’s access to resources and technology to help them achieve greater independence and participation in the community.
+Advocacy: Advocate for the client’s access to resources and technology to help them achieve greater independence and community participation.